edmunddylan/n8n-sightco-team-review/README.md

 I'm Edmund.
 I work in optical retail in Singapore and I'm working my way into CRM and Revenue Operations — specifically the bit where AI actually has to do something useful, not just sit in a slide deck.

 Right now I'm studying for the Salesforce Administrator certification, learning n8n in the slot between work and dinner, and building things like this repo to prove I can do the work, not just talk about it.
-Long-term plan is to land in CRM consulting and eventually relocate to New York.
+Long-term plan is to land in CRM based roles.

 If you're hiring for CRM/RevOps roles where AI integration matters, I'd be happy to talk.